Miss Grant - Lead Teaching Assistant

 Some of our activities this term will be based around several focus books:

-· Goldilocks and the Three Bears
+· Jack and the Beanstalk

 Please keep your eyes on our class pages for activities and learning opportunity ideas to try at home.

 “Jasper’s Beanstalk,” by Nick Butterworth & Mick Inkpen.

 What did you think the bean would grow in to?